opencitymodel/opencitymodel/examples/Query-OpenCityModel-using-AWS-Athena.md

 ```
 SELECT county, round(sum(area)/10000) as area_hectares
-FROM buildings
+FROM opencitymodel.jun2019
 WHERE state = 'California'
 GROUP BY county
 ORDER BY area_hectares;
 ```

 ![QueryBuildingAreas](https://s3.amazonaws.com/static.opencitymodel.org/Query-OpenCityModel-using-AWS-Athena/QueryBuildingAreas.png)

-From the results we can see that that California has a pretty wide spectrum of land use with Los Angeles county using a massive 63.8k hectares of land for buildings while just a bit farther north Alpine county has a meager 29 hectares of land for buildings.
+From the results we can see that that California has a pretty wide spectrum of land use with Los Angeles county using a massive 69.2k hectares of land for buildings while just a bit farther north Alpine county has a meager 34 hectares of land for buildings.